NationalSecurityAgency/datawave/_docs-latest/getting-started/quickstart-install.md

 {% include note.html content="The **DW_DATAWAVE_BUILD_COMMAND** variable in [datawave/bootstrap.sh][dw_blob_datawave_bootstrap_mvn_cmd]
 defines the Maven command used for the build.
 It may be overridden in *~/.bashrc* or from the command line as needed" %}

-{% include note.html content="If the DataWave build fails, or if binaries fail to download for any reason, it's a good idea to comment out the *~/.bashrc* line created in the previous step while you troubleshoot the issue.
-It's also perfectly valid to source the *env.sh* file manually from the command line instead, bearing in mind that you'll need to repeat that in any future bash sessions in order to use the quickstart" %}
 </div>

 <div role="tabpanel" class="tab-pane" id="install-services" markdown="1">